Paparazzi UAS v7.0_unstable

 int n_samples

-Definition: detect_gate.c:85
+Definition detect_gate.c:85

 #define MAKE_MATRIX_PTR(_ptr, _mat, _rows)